DavidPesta/my-boilerplate-for-phaser-typescript-vscode/Tips-And-Gotchas/snippets/SpriteGroup.md

 ```

 FINALLY, after you do all this, you'll need to close and re-open Visual Studio Code for the IDE references to work.

+If there is ever a doubt that recycling is happening, use the Chrome console and examine live variable values inside of window.Phaser.GAMES[0].world.children.